 We can locate a bank who is interested in your project; prepare informative presentations and factual market analysis to allow the bank to properly assess risk.

-Domestic Banks remain the largest funding source for CRE with $ 1.2 trillion outstanding although losing market share by billions of dollars annually.
+Domestic Banks remain the largest funding source for CRE with $ 1.7 trillion outstanding although losing market share by billions of dollars annually.
 In the beginning Banks were the most efficient intermediaries.
 They matched the majority of those with surplus funds with those needing to borrow funds, determined risk and then competitively priced the best rate spread.
 But the domestic bank intermediary market has been declining for over 100 years.
 Post the Great Recession of 2007 bank regulators issued Interagency Policy changes for Asset Concentrations and Risk management.
 The changed policy was directed at significantly reducing lending in various types of Commercial Real Estate.
 Now with new regulatory CRE asset concentration limits, regulators increased capital requirements, tied risk tolerance to allocated capital and required management to project extreme market conditions to determine capital adequacy.
-The new regulations have caused less commercial real estate lending, less rate risk taking causing greater emphasis on non-interest income based products.
+The new regulations have caused less commercial real estate lending, less rate risk taking causing greater emphasis on non-interest income-based products.

 Historically banks made money on the spread of lending longer than the committed funding source, took interest rate risk and made an interest spread premium.
 However current Federal Reserve Policy is intentionally flattening the interest rate curve by purchasing public debt and expanding its balance sheet thus causing reduced bank interest rate spread income.
+Most recently the Federal reserve has inverted the interest rate yield curve historically followed by a recession.

 Now lenders and borrowers need introductions.
 Lenders are selective by type, location and various underwriting characteristics.
 Wheeler Capital Partners can locate a bank that is interested in your project; prepare informative presentations and factual market analysis to allow the bank to properly assess risk.